 If, for whatever reason, you miss the Medicare Open Enrollment Period, you have a few other options.
-As stated earlier, the General Enrollment Period begins January 1st.
+As stated earlier, the General Enrollment Period begins on January 1st.
 You can do many of the same things during this time as you can during the Open Enrollment Period.
-But, remember that it will take longer for your coverage to begin if you sign up during this period.
 You can also sign up for Medicare Advantage (Part C) during this time if you're looking to add extra coverage to your plan.

 Numerous extenuating circumstances can also allow you a Special Enrollment Period (SEP).
 These include, but are not limited to, the following: